I am a Researcher

 The Australian Dementia Network (ADNeT) Accelerator Group supports and advocates for early and mid-career dementia researchers, and helps develop future leaders.
 The Accelerator group was formed as part of the concluded NHMRC National Institute for Dementia Research (NNIDR) in 2018, and is delighted to continue working under the auspices of ADNeT since 2020.

-Dr Nadeeka Dissanayaka (co-chair)
+A/Prof Nadeeka Dissanayaka (co-chair)

 NHMRC Boosting Dementia Research Leadership Fellow, The University of Queensland